+Do-it-yourself painters nearly universally want to skip priming, if at all possible.
+Often, the answer is less based on objective factors than on subjective ones such as mood, cost, time, and one's love-hate relationship with painting.
 After all, priming can feel like a wasted effort.
-Priming is as much work as laying down the finish color coat.
-Every stroke of the brush, every roll of the roller, every linear inch of painter's tape stuck down is the same as you would do for the eventual color coat.
-If you think you can breeze through this stage, think again.
+Priming is as much work as laying down the color coat.
+Every stroke of the brush and every roll of the roller is the same as you would do for the eventual color coat.

 You can never go wrong with priming.
 If you have little confidence about the condition of the wall prior to painting, the default choice is to prime it.

 Not all conditions need to be present for you to decide to prime the surface first.
 Common triggering events include:

 A highly porous surface usually means that primer is needed.
 Newly installed drywall is highly porous in two ways: the bare facing paper on drywall and the dried joint compound covering the seams.
 Bare wood is even more porous and always requires a primer.
 Masonry such as retaining wall blocks and bricks need paint primer.